-During the year additional write-downs were made on loans, off-balance sheet commitments and other investments amounting to BGN 164,246 thousand, while the reversal of write-downs were BGN 80,868 thousand.
-As a result of this the net impairment for 2018 amounted to BGN 83,378 thousand (2017: BGN 78,850 thousand).
-Since January 1, 2018 First Investment Bank has applied the new requirements of IFRS 9, which established the model of expected credit losses for impairment of financial assets.
-For further information see section "Risk management".
+During the year additional write-downs were made on loans, off-balance sheet commitments and other investments amounting to BGN 205,745 thousand while the reversal of write-downs were BGN 86,015 thousand, these actions being part of the measures taken by the Bank to address the recommendations from the comprehensive assessment conducted during the year.
+As a result of this the net impairment for 2019 amounts to BGN 119,730 thousand (2018: BGN 83,378 thousand).
+For more information see section Risk Management.

-For the period the Group of First Investment Bank reported other net income amounting to BGN 65,127 thousand, which included mainly income of sale of assets (2018: BGN 81,098 thousand) and of revaluation of investment properties (2018: 13,669 thousand), as well as expenses for contributions that were made to the funds for deposit insurance, restructuring and investor compensation (2018: BGN 33,283 thousand).
+For the period the Group of First Investment Bank reported other net income amounting to BGN 51,053 thousand, which included mainly income from the revaluation of investment properties (2019: BGN 72,940 thousand), dividend income (2019: BGN 5,724 thousand), net income on insurance contracts (2019: BGN 1,857 thousand), income of sale of assets (2019: BGN 1,354 thousand), as well as expenses for contributions that were made to the funds for deposit insurance, restructuring and investor compensation (2019: BGN 33,019 thousand).

-For further information see the Consolidated financial statements for the year ended December 31, 2018.
+For further information see the Consolidated financial statements for the year ended December 31, 2019.